SrivathsaTirumala/CodeXIntern-Python/README.md

-Overview:

-This repository demonstrates the usage of essential Python libraries: Pandas, TextBlob, Seaborn, Matplotlib, and Streamlit.
-These libraries are vital for data manipulation, visualization, natural language processing, and building interactive web applications.

-Libraries:
-	1. Pandas
-	Pandas is a powerful library for data manipulation and analysis.
-It offers data structures like 		 DataFrame and Series to handle structured data effectively.

-Key Features:
-Data cleaning and preprocessing
-Handling missing data
-Grouping and aggregations
-Data wrangling with ease

-2. TextBlob
-TextBlob is a simple NLP library built on top of NLTK and Pattern.
-It provides tools for text processing and analysis, including sentiment analysis, tokenization, and translation.

-Key Features:
-Sentiment analysis (polarity and subjectivity) Tokenization and word inflection
-Spelling correction

-3. Seaborn
-Seaborn is a data visualization library based on Matplotlib, providing a high-level interface for creating attractive and informative statistical graphics.

-Key Features:
-Heatmaps, pair plots, and violin plots
-Integration with Pandas DataFrames
-Built-in themes for plots

 README.md
 Overview
 This repository demonstrates the usage of essential Python libraries: Pandas, TextBlob, Seaborn, Matplotlib, and Streamlit.
 These libraries are vital for data manipulation, visualization, natural language processing, and building interactive web applications.